 The estimation of the water stock in the reservoirs is based on the measurement of water via manual level meters, where the level indicates the depth of the water in the reservoir, which is then converted into volumes based on the total capacity of the relevant reservoir.
-Furthermore the length and width of all pipes are also taken into account in determining the volume of water on hand at year-end.
 Refer to Note 9.2 of the accounting policy to the Annual Financial Statements.